pantheon-systems/documentation/source/content/terminus/08-directory.md

 anchorid: directory
 ---

-Extend the functionality of Terminus and add commands by installing <a href="https://github.com/terminus-plugin-project">third party plugins</a> or <a href="https://pantheon.io/docs/terminus/plugins/create">create your own</a>.
+You can extend Terminus functionality and add commands by installing <a href="https://github.com/terminus-plugin-project">third-party plugins</a> or <a href="https://pantheon.io/docs/terminus/plugins/create">by creating your own plugins</a>.

-The following plugins are just a few of the most popular available for Terminus 1.x:
+The following plugins are just a small sample of the most popular plugins available for Terminus 1.x:

 <CardGroup>